Best Wireless Home Security Systems of 2025

 There are a few major benefits to using a wireless home security system.
 One of the key factors is reliability, specifically with systems that offer cellular backup.

 Back in the day when we first started testing home security systems, the only thing a thief had to do to disable your alarm system was cut your landline — a pretty simple task for anyone handy with a pair of bolt cutters.
-Now, with data traveling over Wi-Fi with cellular backups, nothing — not even power outages — will take out your system.
+Now, with data traveling over Wi-Fi and cellular backups, nothing — not even power outages — will take out your system.
 That’s pretty handy.

 What Are the Drawbacks of Using a Wireless Home Security System?